handeyeco/fun-with-midi/README.md

 - R5 is limiting current
 - R6 is a pull-up resistor
 - D3 is protection again reverse polarization
-- The 6N138 is sending the data from two electrically disconnected circuits
+- The 6N138 is sending the data between two electrically disconnected circuits

 To have both hardware MIDI in and MIDI out, you're looking at eight cheap and highly available components (not including the Arduino).
-No vactrols, no germanium transistors, no archaic ICs you have to source from estate sales.
+No vactrols, no germanium transistors, and no archaic ICs you have to source from estate sales.

 ## Closing thoughts